hadinajem52/WebHealthProject/docs/phase-6/SEO_Value_Extraction.md

 lesson: the filter column belongs on the high-volume row, not one join away.

-Check constraints enforce the applicability contract in the database: a `NotApplicable` row carries a reason and no values, an `Applicable` row carries no reason, and every length and count is non-negative.
+Check constraints enforce the applicability contract in the database: a `NotApplicable` row carries a recognised reason, no values, **zero counts and zero lengths**; an `Applicable` row carries no reason; every length is at least the length of the value stored beside it, so a bounded value can never claim to be shorter than what is kept.

 ## 6. Verification